-These seafood tacos are so good with a frozen margarita by the way!
+These seafood tacos are so good with a frozen margarita!

 How to Make Shrimp Tacos with Pineapple Slaw

-- Mix cleaned shrimp with spice mixture and bake.
+- Mix cleaned shrimp with a spice mixture and bake.

-- While shrimp are doing their thing in the oven, make pineapple slaw.
-Literally, chop and mix.
+- While shrimp are doing their thing in the oven, make the pineapple slaw.